mikofo/code-of-the-day/README.md

 # Running Statistics

-I have completed 1 problem.
+I have completed 2 problems.

-On average, my solutions have a better runtime than 93.99% of solutions.
+On average, my solutions have a better runtime than 95.255% of solutions.

-On average, my solutions have more efficient memory usage than 83.65% of solutions.
+On average, my solutions have more efficient memory usage than 86.62% of solutions.